-- 4. Apply an appropriate primer to the cleaned area. - 5.
-Once the primer has dried, install, snug tighten and then fully tension the bolts using turn-of-nut or other approved method according to current RCSC specifications. - 6.
-Paint the entire repair area using recommendations provided in Section 4.2. - 7.
+- 2. Perform MT or PT after removing the rivet but prior to installing the bolt.
+Check for cracks at the edge of the exposed holes.
+If a crack is located, use the techniques discussed in Section 3.2 to remove the tip.
+Additionally, very small cracks could be effectively removed using a mag-based drill and reaming bit or a die grinder and flap wheel.
+This will slightly oversize the hole while removing the defect and improving the hole condition. - 3.
+Clean and degrease all surfaces within the area of the repair.
+Ensure dirt, corrosion, and other debris are removed from the area. - 4.
+Apply an appropriate primer to the cleaned area. - 5.
+Once the primer has dried, install, snug-tighten, and then fully tension the bolts using turn-of-nut or other approved method according to current RCSC specifications. - 6.
+Paint the entire repair area using the techniques provided in Section 3.2. - 7.
 Follow up with typical visual inspections scheduled with the regular inspection cycle for the bridge.